sanjeeb2017/12-Weeks-Aws-Workshops-Challenge/Week1/README.md

-# WEEK -1 : Foundation - AWS Core Services Overview
+# WEEK -1 : Foundation - AWS Core Services

 Welcome to AWS Workshop challenge - Week1.
 For each week challenge, we will put details on the challenge overview, problem statement / solution approach  and conclusion/learning from the challenge.